Coronavirus Outbreak Management Plan

 - Whenever possible virtual visits and phone calls will be used to encourage family and friends to maintain contact with residents.
 Activity programs will be tailored to restrictions required to contain the spread of infection.
 Meals may be required to be served in resident rooms instead of in a communal dining area.
 As per NJ guidance, visitation to any resident will be allowed with proper visitor screening.
 PPE is provided to visitor(s) and escorted directly to private apartment or cottage.

 - Supply par levels are maintained and reviewed by the Executive Director, Director of Wellness, and Infection Control Preventionist in the event of an outbreak.
 PPE supplies, food, cleaning products, disposable resident care products, and equipment needs are monitored weekly and replaced based on established levels.

 - In the event of a communicable disease supply inventory needs may be increased and will be purchased from our established vendors.
 If any supply needs cannot be met/purchased through our established vendors, then administration will inform the corporate staff and will contact the local and NJ State Department of Health for guidance.

 - Signs are posted at all entrance doors regarding visiting changes, safety, handwashing, and germ prevention.
 Signs specific to any outbreak will also be posted on all entrance doors with directions for visitors.
 Signs will be placed on all resident doors if a unit is closed to visitation.

-- Signage will be placed on resident room doors to indicate the type of infection and protocol for staff and resident safety.
+- Signage will be placed on resident room doors to indicate any transmission based precautions and protocol for staff and resident safety.